hyperledger/besu/CONTRIBUTING.md

 Before creating bug reports, please check the [before-submitting-a-bug-report](#before-submitting-a-bug-report) checklist as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill in the [issue_template.md](.github/issue_template.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.